prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

 ![HIPAA icon](https://github.com/openinfer/PrivateIdentity/blob/master/images/HIPAA%201.png)
 * “The Privacy Rule, or Standards for Privacy of Individually Identifiable Health Information, established a standard for the protection of certain health information in the United States”
 * “The Security Standards for the Protection of Electronic Protected Health Information (the Security Rule) established a national set of security standards for protecting certain health information that is held or transferred in electronic form in the United States”
-* “The Security Rule operationalized the protections contained in the Privacy Rule by addressing the technical and non-technical safeguards that organizations called “covered entities” must put in place to secure individuals’ “electronic protected health information” (e-PHI).”
+* “The Security Rule operationalized the protections contained in the Privacy Rule by addressing the technical and non-technical safeguards that organizations called “covered entities” must put in place to secure individuals’ “electronic protected health information” (e-PHI)”

 #### FHE Payloads Do Not Contain Individually Identifiable Health Information
 * “The HIPAA defines and protects Protected Health Information, which is individually identifiable health information